• Skip to primary navigation

 honey roasted carrots and parsnips on a tray

-These honey-glazed carrots and parsnips go great with many entrées.
-Also, they look fancy enough to be a part of your Thanksgiving or Christmas table.
-This recipe always features as part of our Christmas dinner, as well as regular Sunday roast dinners along with extra crispy Duck Fat Roasted Potatoes, Baked Cheesy Cauliflower, Homemade Mini Pigs in a Blanket, and Swede and Carrot Mash.
+This recipe always features as part of our holiday meal, as well as regular Sunday roast dinner along with extra crispy Duck Fat Roasted Potatoes, Baked Cheesy Cauliflower, Homemade Mini Pigs in a Blanket, and Swede and Carrot Mash.

 • They are extremely easy to prepare, and you only need a few ingredients you might already have in your fridge.